RTEMS/rtems-docs/c_user/task_manager.rst

 tasks that own them so it is desirable to minimize the number of task variables.
-One efficient method is to have a single task variable that is a pointer to a dynamically allocated structure containing the task’s private ‘global’ data.
+One efficient method is to have a single task variable that is a pointer to a dynamically allocated structure containing the task's private 'global' data.
-In this case the destructor function could be ‘free’.
+In this case the destructor function could be 'free'.

 Per-task variables are disabled in SMP configurations and this service is not available.